RADXIshan/SyncSpace/README.md

   - Online users and their status
   - Organization roles and permissions
   - Active meetings and recent activity
+  - Meeting chat transcripts and participants
+  - Channel messages and discussions
 - **Intelligent Assistance**:
   - Answers questions about your specific workspace
   - "What's my organization name?"
   - "Who's online right now?"
   - "What channels do I have?"
   - "What permissions does the Admin role have?"
+  - "Summarize the chat so far" (in meetings)
+  - "What did [name] say about [topic]?"
+- **Meeting Context**:
+  - Full access to meeting participants and their settings
+  - Real-time chat transcript analysis
+  - Meeting notes and action items extraction
+  - Audio/video troubleshooting assistance
+  - Screen sharing tips and controls
+- **Channel Context**:
+  - Access to channel messages and history
+  - Member lists and roles
+  - Pinned messages and important discussions
+  - Channel-specific insights and summaries
 - **Platform Help**:
   - Feature explanations and navigation
   - Best practices and troubleshooting
   - Workflow recommendations
+  - Keyboard shortcuts and tips
 - **Meeting Summaries**:
   - Auto-generates meeting summaries with AI
   - Manual summary generation for reports